1990 Australian Open – Women's singles

 Two-time defending champion Steffi Graf defeated Mary Joe Fernández in the final, 6–3, 6–4 to win the women's singles tennis title at the 1990 Australian Open.
+It was her third Australian Open title and ninth major title overall.
+This was Graf’s record twelfth consecutive major final, dating back to the 1987 French Open, surpassing Martina Navratilova's previous record of eleven consecutive major finals.

 Seeds

 The seeded players are listed below.
 Steffi Graf is the champion; others show the round in which they were eliminated.